 The major benefits of dietary fiber are mainly associated with the human digestive tract.
-However, its health benefits also include relief from heart problems, constipation, cancer, diabetes, obesity, and toxicity.
+However, its health benefits also include relief from high cholesterol, heart problems, diabetes, obesity, and toxicity, hemorrhoids, and skin conditions.
 Fiber plays a very important role in digestion and helps prevent constipation, diarrhea, diverticulosis and irritable bowel syndrome.
 It makes the food bulkier and further aids in glucose absorption so that sugar enters the blood cells at a slow and even pace, maintaining normal blood sugar levels.
-It also produces vital organic acids that nurture the lining of the colon.
+It also produces vital organic acids that help nurture the lining of the colon.

 Table of Contents

-Soluble fiber, which is made of carbohydrates, is soluble in water and helps control cholesterol and blood sugar levels in the body.
+Soluble fiber: This is made of carbohydrates which are soluble in water and helps control cholesterol and blood sugar levels in the body.
 Foods rich in this type of fiber include oatmeal, nuts, beans, apples, and blueberries.

 Health Benefits of Fiber

-The most important use of fiber is in digesting food.
+Its most important use is in digesting food.
 Fibrous substances add considerable bulk to your stool.
 It helps your stool become big and soft, thus making it easier to pass through the intestinal tract.
-Eating fiber-rich foods can help cure constipation, thereby helping to avoid many other serious health conditions that can often develop as a result of this uncomfortable situation.
+Eating fiber-rich foods can help prevent and reduce constipation, thereby helping to avoid many other serious health conditions that can often develop as a result of this uncomfortable situation.

 Normalized blood sugar levels are essential for reducing the risk of diabetes.
-Diabetic people have found subsequent reductions in their glucose levels due to the intake of fiber-rich foods.
+Diabetics experience subsequent reductions in their glucose levels due to the intake of fibrous foods.

 Fiber speeds up the passing of food through the intestinal tract, thus preventing constipation or diverticulosis disorders.
 Toxic waste materials are also easily flushed out of the system through soft and easy stools.